-How long before we sail should I arrive at the port?
+How long before my cruise sets sail should I arrive at the port?

 Cruising is all about shedding the cares of daily life and escaping on an extraordinary adventure.
 Your day of embarkation is one of the most exciting moments in your trip as you settle into your room, explore the surrounds of your ship and look forward to the destinations you'll be visiting throughout your voyage.